Carbon neutrality/climate change action

 Transition strategy

-"Our response" to the above risks and opportunities includes potential themes for provide for society up to 2030.
+The "Our Responses" for the above risks and opportunities include potential provide for society themes up to 2030.
 We are working on these as part of our transition strategy towards 2050.

 Investment decision-making system

-We plan to invest a cumulative 1 trillion yen by 2030 to expand new businesses that contribute to CN.
+We plan to invest a cumulative total of 800 billion yen by 2030 in new business expansion that will benefit CN.

-In addition, investments related to new projects are determined by checking the changes in Scope 1, 2, and 3 emissions before and after the project, as well as the reduction contribution of others, and then setting an internal carbon price (internal carbon pricing, 100$/t-CO₂ ) to conduct sensitivity analysis and use it as a reference when evaluating investment projects.
+For investments in new projects, we check changes in Scope 1, 2, and 3 emissions as well as changes in avoided emissions by others before and after the project, and then conduct a sensitivity analysis using an internal carbon price (100$/t-CO2).
+We use this information as a reference when evaluating investment projects.

 External evaluation of our transition strategy